iotempire/iotempower/doc/second-node.rst

 Second Node
 ===========

-For this section, we assume that you have successfully set-up IoTempower on the Raspberry Pi and are able to access the websites on it as well as have set-up your `first node <first-node.rst>`_ and can control its onboard led via the node-RED web gui.
+For this section, we assume that you have either successfully set-up IoTempower on the Raspberry Pi and are able to access the websites on it or setup IoTempower under yourself own Linux environment with access to a running mqtt broker and a running Node-RED

+We also assume, you have completed and running a node and system folder from `first node <first-node.rst>`_ and can control its onboard led via the Node-RED web gui.

-The goal of this tutorial is to show you how to adopt and initialize a second node and then connect them together *over the air (OTA)* via Node-RED.
+The goal of this tutorial is to show you how to flash or adopt a second node and then connect them together
+*over the air (OTA)* via Node-RED.

 Let's get started...

 New Node
 --------

--   Navigate back to your `IoT system example configuration folder
+-   If you use the raspberry pi web gui cloudcmd, navigate back to your `IoT system example configuration folder
     <https://iotgateway.local/cloudcmd/fs/home/iot/iot-test/>`_
+    else navigate there by command line (``cd ~/iot-systems``).

     As you have seen, each node has its own configuration folder in IoTempower.

 -   For a second node, we need therefore another node-folder.
 We can quickly create one, based on a node-template.

-    For that, make sure, you are still in the example system configuration folder and activate again the user menu.
+    For that, make sure, you are still in the system configuration folder and activate again the user menu (or type ``iot menu``).

-    In the user menu, select ``Create New Node Folder``, and after verifying the destination path (which should be ``iot-test/``), select ``Yes, run create_node_template``.
-Confirm a (hopefully) successful creation, and you wil be back in cloudcmd's web file panel.
+    In the user menu, select ``Create New Node Folder``, and after verifying the destination path (which should be ``iot-test/`` or ``iot-systems/``), select ``Yes, run create_node_template``.
+Confirm a (hopefully) successful creation, and you wil be back in cloudcmd's web file panel or the command line.

     You should see there a new folder called new-node (next to the old folder ``node1``, the ``README.rst`` and ``system.conf``).

--   Select the new folder by mouse or keyboard, and press the rename button (or the F2 key) and rename the folder into ``node2``.
+-   Select the new folder by mouse or keyboard, and press the rename button (or the F2 key) and rename the folder into ``node2`` - or rename it directly on the command line.

 -   Navigate into the ``node2`` folder, you should see the files:
     ``README.rst``, ``key.txt``, ``node.conf``, and ``setup.cpp``